JohnLockwood/johnlockwood.github.io/src/cognitive_science/Resources.md

 MIT OpenCourseWare has a course, [The Human Brain](https://ocw.mit.edu/courses/9-13-the-human-brain-spring-2019/)

 ## Video Talks

+[How Do Neural Networks Grow Smarter](https://www.youtube.com/watch?v=Xv_JJ2ZuDJM)  Peter Robin Hiesinger -- see The Self-Assembling Brain.
+This vide is a lot more accessible, overviews the history of neuroscience and ANNs.
+Perceptrons from a 1958 paper by Frank Rosenblatt.
+Mark 1 Perceptron machine later.
+Idea was that network was wired pretty randomly.
+No consensus in Wikipedia page on Biological intelligence.
+Hiesinger's point is that we Rosenblatt kind of got it wrong -- we need a combination of connectivity and learning, not just a random network.
+Birth of AI - [Dartmouth Workshop](https://en.wikipedia.org/wiki/Dartmouth_workshop) 1956.
+Frank Rosenblatt wasn't there.
+Their focus was on symbolic logic using von Neumann machines.
+These leaders of the field wrote a book "[Perceptrons](https://www.amazon.com/Perceptrons-MIT-Press-Introduction-Computational/dp/0262534770/ref=sr_1_1?crid=170DWFNIQM2XT&keywords=Perceptrons&qid=1698329783&sprefix=perceptrons%2Caps%2C84&sr=8-1)", and talked about all the things Nueral Networks can't do.
+Sidelined neural networks as an AI project.
+Big progress in last 10 years has been on learning side, focus on self learning, "Make the ANN learn by itself!" (reinforcement learning).
+London based startup, DeepMind (now [Google Deepmind](https://deepmind.google/) -- MuZero now a self-learning, naive AI that can play against another player.
+McCulloch and Pitts, 1943 -- The Artificial Neuron.
+Connectome diagrams great, but don't capture all the chmeistry etc.  Algorithmic Information Theory of Ray Solomonoff.

+Since you can't predict results of evolutionary process (c.f. rule 110) -- you need evolutionary programming to make AI smarter.
+Wolfram (mathematica guy) figured out rule 110. :)  Wolfram, [A New Kind of Science](https://www.amazon.com/New-Kind-Science-Stephen-Wolfram/dp/1579550088).
+Algorithmic Growth and Its Consequences Human Level AI or Artificial General Intelligence.
+See also http://selfassemblingbrain.com/.

 [Your brain hallucinates your conscious reality ](https://www.youtube.com/watch?v=lyu7v7nWzfo) - Ted Talk by Anil Seth, quite good, with different forms of the self.